merkle-open/NitroNet/docs/additional-arguments.md

     {{ pattern name="director" role="Director" }}
 </div>
 ```
 As you can see, the string "Director" is a static value.
 To get it correctly passed to the person Handlebars template.
-We need to enable **LiteralsParsingMode** at least in the **StaticLiteralsOnly**-mode.
+We need to enable **LiteralParsingMode** at least in the **StaticLiteralsOnly**-mode.
 This passes the *DirectorModel* and additionally the static value "Director" with the property name *profession* to the director.hbs pattern.

 This would result in a html like this:
 ```html